Love French Food

 Creamy Honey Garlic Balsamic Vinaigrette

-It pays, in the taste department at least, to use best quality balsamic vinegar.
+It pays, in the taste department at least, to use the best quality balsamic vinegar.

 • 1 tablespoon balsamic vinegar